iredmail/docs/en_US/howto/use.a.bought.ssl.certificate.md

 ### OpenLDAP

 > If OpenLDAP is listening on localhost and not accessible from external
-> network, this could be optional setup.
+> network, this is OPTIONAL.

 * On Red Hat and CentOS, it's defined in `/etc/openldap/slapd.conf`.
 * On Debian and Ubuntu, it's defined in `/etc/ldap/slapd.conf`.